 The United Nations of Europe and Switzerland

 Introduction The citizens of Switzerland rejected closer (institutional) cooperation with the EU in 1992 (50.3%) and 2001 (71%).
-In 2015, the Swiss National Bank broke off a partnership with the ECB.
-In 2016, the government withdrew its application to join the EU.
-On 26 May, the government of Switzerland broke off negotiations with the EU … Read more » “The United Nations of Europe and Switzerland”
+In 2015, the Swiss National Bank finished collaborating with the European Central Bank (ECB).
+In 2016, the government withdrew its application to join the EU, around 80%-85% will reject membership of this EU.
+On 26 May 2021, … Read more » “The United Nations of Europe and Switzerland”

 The Middle Ages, Arts and State Building